-I grew up in a military family in Southern Illinois with four brothers, all of whom joined the military as well.
-I was always into the arts; I played the flute for a long time in school.
+I grew up in a military family in Southern Illinois with four brothers, all of whom joined the military.
+I was always into the arts - I played the flute for years in school.
 I was in the chorus.
 I loved art class.
-I had a small part in a play in high school.
+I had a small part in a high school play.

 I didn't think that acting was something I could actually do and I had no idea how to attempt it, so I joined the military like everyone in my family did.
 I picked a great job - broadcasting - that allowed me to be on radio and television and filled that desire for creativity and the spotlight for a time.
 Then I transitioned into a behind-the-camera role as a combat videographer and deployed to Iraq and Afghanistan and really fueled my passion to support women in combat like myself and women in combat roles.

-Finally I knew I had to make the leap from the security of the Air Force to the unknown of acting.
-I ended up at Marymount Manhattan College in New York City and stumbled into a few other veterans-turned-actors there who founded Society of Artistic Veterans and very graciously included me in the new non-profit.
-Networking led me to becoming the Project Manager for OurVeterans.nyc, a calendar chock-full of events for veterans in the NYC metro area.
+Finally I knew I had to make the leap from the security of a full-time Air Force job to the unknown of acting.
+I ended up at Marymount Manhattan College in New York City and stumbled into a few other veterans-turned-actors there who founded Society of Artistic Veterans and they very graciously included me in the new non-profit.
+Networking led me to becoming the Director of Community Outreach for NYC Veterans Alliance and program manager of OurVeterans.nyc, a calendar chock-full of events for veterans in the NYC metro area.

-I'm a homeowner with a boyfriend named Dan, a cat named Milly, and a dog named Sawyer and I love being able to commute back and forth to the city and look for other performance opportunities in the area!
+I'm a NJ homeowner with a fiancee named Dan, a cat named Milly, and a dog named Sawyer.
+I've completed my time with the Alliance and I'm focusing on pursuing acting and video editing.
+I love being able to commute back and forth to the city and look for opportunities in both areas!